neosaurrrus/blog-entries/17_to_22 React.md

 We can then place the button on the 'not owner' and 'owner' return paths

 ## The Logout Method

-The button calls a method which doesnt exist so we should sort that out, there is two taks to do udring logout:
+The button calls a method which doesnt exist so we should sort that out, there is two tasks to do during logout:

-1. Signout of the auth provider
+1. Sign out of the auth provider
 2. Clear the state of the current user details

 This can be done in a line each: